 - Vidalia or other sweet onion sliced

 - Heat one or two tablespoons of oil in a large nonstick skillet.
-Press ground beef into doughnut shaped patties (the hole in the center will allow it to cook more evenly and will fill in as they shrink during cooking).
-Dip each patty into flour on both sides and place in hot skillet over medium heat.
-Cook for a few minutes on each side, until browned.
-Scoot patties to one side and add onions to skillet.
-Stir and cook for a few minutes until lightly browned.
-Pour in 1 cup beef broth and cover.
-Allow to cook until meat is no longer pink in the center, about ten minutes.
+Press ground beef into doughnut-shaped patties (the hole in the center will allow it to cook more evenly and will fill in as they shrink during cooking).
+Dip each patty into flour on both sides and place in the hot skillet over medium heat.
+Cook for a few minutes on each side, until browned.ground beef, all-purpose flour

 Optimist: Someone who isn’t sure whether life is a tragedy or a comedy

 but is tickled silly just to be in the play.

 Submitted by Jenny.
 Submit your quote by clicking here or read others!